Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/product-lifecycles.md

 description: "Learn about dbt Labs' product lifecycles."
 ---

-dbt Labs is directly involved with the maintenance of two products:
+dbt Labs is directly involved with the maintenance of three products:

 - <Constant name="core" />: The [open-source](https://github.com/dbt-labs/dbt-core) software that’s freely available.
 - <Constant name="cloud" />: The cloud-based [SaaS solution](https://www.getdbt.com/signup), originally built on top of <Constant name="core" />.
 We're now introducing dbt's new engine, the <Constant name="fusion_engine" />.
 For more information, refer to [About the dbt Fusion engine](/docs/fusion/about-fusion).